-There is estimation uncertainty with regards to the possible impact of the COVID-19 outbreak on our financial results and our condition over the next twelve months.
+There is estimation uncertainty with regards to the possible impact of the COVID-19 pandemic on our financial results and our condition over the next twelve months.

-The outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
-These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused material disruption to businesses globally resulting in an economic slowdown.
-Global equity markets have experienced significant volatility and weakness.
-Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
-The introduction of vaccines has led to optimism and an easing of restrictions; however, the situation continues to evolve (including the prevalence of virus variants), and the duration and impact of the COVID-19 outbreak remains unknown at this time, as is the efficacy of the government and central bank interventions.
+The outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
+These measures, which included the implementation of travel bans, self-imposed quarantine periods and social distancing, caused material disruption to businesses globally resulting in an economic slowdown.
+Global equity markets experienced significant volatility and weakness.
+Governments and central banksreacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
+The introduction of vaccines led to optimism and a significant easing of restrictions; however, the situation continues to evolve (including the prevalence of virus variants), and the duration and impact of the COVID-19 pandemic remains unknown at this time, as is the efficacy of the government and central bank interventions.
 It is not possible to reliably estimate the length and severity of these developments and the impact on our financial results and our condition and our operating subsidiaries in future periods.
-The COVID-19 outbreak may impact our ability to raise additional capital and/or impact our ability to continue our clinical trials.
+The COVID-19 pandemic may impact our ability to raise additional capital and/or impact our ability to continue our clinical trials.